-I have a friend name Dave who is a doctor.
+I have a friend named Dave who is a doctor.

-He was telling me about the app he uses at his office.
+He was telling me about an app he uses at his office.

 He’ll go in and speak with a patient (client).